yugabyte/yugabyte-db/docs/content/preview/architecture/_index.md

 ## Query layer

-For operating (CRUD) on the data that is split and stored across multiple machines, YugabyteDB provides two APIs, YSQL and YCQL via the query layer that takes the user query, and sends or fetches data to and from the right set of tablets.
+For operating (CRUD) on the data that is split and stored across multiple machines, YugabyteDB provides two APIs, YSQL and YCQL.
+The query layer takes the user query submitted via the API and sends or fetches data to and from the right set of tablets.

 {{<tip>}}
 To understand how the query layer is designed, see [Query layer](query-layer/).